 Disney does close outdoor rides during storms and rain events in order to protect its guests from lightning strikes.

 Rain showers are a more frequent occurrence.
-Most of the rain at Disney is just a passing shower or sudden downpour.
+Most of the rain at Disney is just a passing shower or sudden downpours.
 However, some rain events may last several hours or even several days.
 As sunny as the weather is in Florida, you would be very lucky to spend a whole week at Disney World without at least one rain shower or rainy day.

 (See our Disney World Packing List page to find a poncho for your trip and our Disney Attractions for Rainy Days page to find the best theme park rides when the weather turns south)